getslash/slash/doc/getting_started.rst

 Abstract Base Tests
 -------------------

-Sometimes you want tests that won't be executed on their own, but rather function as bases to derived tests:
+When writing test classes, sometimes you want tests that won't be executed on their own, but rather function as bases to derived tests:

 .. code-block:: python